 With John Zachman's Enterprise Architecture (EA) definition and description [1] we will soon mark the 25-year anniversary of EA.
 In that time, several enterprise-architectural methodologies have come and gone and some organizations might ask themselves why they should still apply a quarter century old approach for innovating their organization".
 An accurate yet sterotypically non-committal consulting answer would be: "It depends."
 The field of enterprise architecture was inaugurated to address two major problems in IT that were already becoming apparent by then.
 The first problem was managing the increasing complexity of information technology systems therefore EA in reality started out as a technology focused approach.
-Several years after the initial EA methodologies were implementied, the second problem become apparent.
-Aligning business with IT in delivering real business transformation became very difficult and this had a significant negative impact on the real and perceived value of those systems [2].
-Unfortunately, most enterprise architects
+Several years after the initial EA methodologies were implemented, the second problem become apparent.
+Aligning business with IT in delivering real business transformation became very difficult and this had a significant negative impact on the real and perceived value [2].